sdmx-twg/sdmx-json/data-message/docs/0-status.md

 This is a SDMX Candidate Technical Standard for SDMX-JSON Data Message.
 It is made available for review by the SDMX user community and the public.

-The public review period for this document extends until June 30 2015 in order to allow time for implementation.
+The public review period for this document extends until November 31 2015 in order to allow time for implementation.
 Please send your comments to the SDMX Technical Working Group (SDMX-TWG) <twg@sdmx.org>.
 Each email message should contain only one comment.
 All feedback is welcome.